 Festivals: Get ready for a toe-tapping good time, as Atlantic Canadians really know how to throw a party!
 Notables include:

 - Celtic Colours International Music Festival, Cape Breton Island, Nova Scotia

 Urban Experiences: Halifax is the vibrant seaport capital of Nova Scotia and Atlantic Canada’s largest city.
 Stroll Halifax’s waterfront boardwalk past historic sites, museums, shops, restaurants and attractions.
 Take a city or harbour tour and then enjoy live music in one of many pubs and restaurants.

 Outdoor Adventure: For outdoor lovers, Atlantic Canada has the perfect adventure for every comfort level.
 There are several places to tackle a challenging hike, including the Fundy National Park in New Brunswick, the Skyline Trail in the Cape Breton Highlands National Park in Nova Scotia and Gros Morne National Park in Newfoundland and Labrador.
 All three areas offer several options ranging from a leisurely stroll to a serious hike.
-The Confederation Trail offers cyclists and hikers over 250 miles of scenic beauty to discover.
+The Confederation Trail offers cyclists and hikers over 435 kilometers of scenic beauty to discover.

-There are a total of nine national parks in Atlantic Canada, where holidaymakers can enjoy the natural beauty of the region and participate in sea-kayaking, canoeing, yoga on the beach, biking, of course, warm-water swimming and more.
+There are a total of eight national parks in Atlantic Canada, where holidaymakers can enjoy the natural beauty of the region and participate in sea-kayaking, canoeing, yoga on the beach, biking, of course, warm-water swimming and more.
 Those interested in RVing will discover many options in the provincial and national parks in the region.